Chollima Statue: History

 The monument was constructed as a gift to Kim Il Sung.
 It was built by the Merited Sculpture Production Company of the Mansudae Art Studio.
 The statue was unveiled on 15 April 1961, the 49th birthday of Kim Il Sung.
 The impetus to build the monument was Kim Il Sung's speech "Let Us Further Develop Popular Art" given to rural amateur artist groups on 7 March 1961.
 The Chollima Statue was awarded the People's Prize.

 Features

 The monument is 46 meters tall in total.
 The sculpture stands 14 meters high and is 16 meters long.
-The two figures riding the Chollima, a male worker and a woman peasant, are 7 meters and 6.5 meters tall, respectively.
+The two figures riding the Chollima, a male worker and a female farmer, are 7 meters and 6.5 meters tall, respectively.
 The worker raises the "Red Letter" of the Central Committee of the Workers' Party of Korea, and the peasant holds a sheaf of rice.
 The figures are made of bronze, while the base is granite.